Burlap Pumpkin Trio

 - You will need about (100) 5” lengths of burlap to cover the ball.
 You should get about 72 pieces from one roll.
 Roll each piece into a tube with the sewn edges at the ends of the tube.

-- For the stem, cut a 12” length of burlap and cut the sewn edge off one side.
+- Cut a 12” length of burlap and the sewn edge off one side for the stem.
 Slide a few strands off to fray the edge and roll the piece into a tube.
-Glue a toothpick into the top of the pumpkin and glue the stem in place.
+Glue a toothpick into the top of the pumpkin and glue the stem.

 Small Wrapped Pumpkin